 Sample Personnel File Policy

 Following is a sample personnel file policy for use in your company.
 It discusses the various files that are recommended and who should have access to each file.

 Sample Policy About Personnel Files

 The Company maintains three employee files for each employee.

 A personnel file is maintained for each employee of (Your Company Name).
 These personnel files contain confidential documents and are managed and maintained by the Human Resources staff.

 Access to this file is limited to HR staff and assumes that each employee's manager maintains his or her own file with documents relevant to the employee's work performance.

-Typical documents in a personnel file include the employment application, a family emergency contact form, documented disciplinary action history, a resume, employee handbook and at-will employer sign off sheets, current personal information, and job references.
+Typical documents in a personnel file include the employment application, a family emergency contact form, documented disciplinary action history, a resume, employee handbook and at-will employer sign off sheets, current personal information, and written performance evaluations.

 Not all personnel files contain the same documents but each personnel file has some documents that are the same.